Subdwarf B star: History

-Subdwarf B stars were discovered by Zwicky and Humason around 1947 when they found subluminous blue stars around the north galactic pole.
-In the Palomar-Green survey they were discovered to be the commonest kind of faint blue star with a magnitude over 18.
-During the 1960s spectroscopy discovered that many of the sdB stars are deficient in hydrogen, with abundances below that predicted by the Big Bang theory.
+Subdwarf B stars were discovered by Fritz Zwicky and Humason around 1947, when they found subluminous blue stars around the north galactic pole.
+In the Palomar-Green survey, they were discovered to be the commonest kind of faint blue star with a magnitude over 18.
+During the 1960s, spectroscopy discovered that many of the sdB stars are deficient in hydrogen, with abundances below that predicted by the Big Bang theory.
 In the early 1970s Greenstein and Sargent measured temperatures and gravity strengths and were able to plot their correct position on the Hertzsprung–Russell diagram.

 Variables

 There are three kinds of variable stars in this category: